pR0Ps/pelican-sitemap/README.md

 Sitemap
 =======

-The sitemap plugin generates plain-text or XML sitemaps.
+This plugin generates plain-text or XML sitemaps.
 You can use the `SITEMAP` variable in your settings file to configure the behavior of the plugin.

-The `SITEMAP` variable must be a Python dictionary and can contain three keys:
+The `SITEMAP` variable must be a Python dictionary and can contain these keys:

 - `format`, which sets the output format of the plugin (`xml` or `txt`)
 - `priorities`, which is a dictionary with three keys: